Hamza-Reda-Alashmawi/Hamza-Reda-Alashmawi/README.md

 - 👋 Hi, I’m @Hamza Reda
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Gmail
 - 😄 Pronouns: ...
 - ⚡ Fun fact: